-- Meet with a Scout after his proposal has been approved but before work begins on the project plan.
+- Meet with a Scout after the proposal has been approved but before work begins on the project plan.

-- Ask the Scout to describe how he will plan the project, then offer him advice accordingly.
+- Ask how the Scout will plan the project, then offer advice accordingly.

 - Emphasize those elements of a plan that, if ignored, could stop work or create health and safety issues.

-- Remind the Scout to share his plan with the project beneficiary; the beneficiary should be fully aware of what will be done.
-Note that plans for an Eagle Scout service project are between the Scout and the beneficiary.
+- Remind the Scout to share the project plan with the project beneficiary; the beneficiary should be fully aware of what will be done.
+Note that project plans for an Eagle Scout service project are between the Scout and the beneficiary.
 Coaches do not approve project plans.

-- Be available to the Scout as a consultant should he have questions about the planning process.
+- Be available to the Scout as a consultant to answer any questions about the planning process.

-- Meet with the Scout to review his project plan; discuss its strengths, weaknesses, and risks; and suggest critical improvements.
+- Meet with the Scout to review the project plan; discuss its strengths, weaknesses, and risks; and suggest critical improvements.

-- Discuss the project report with the Scout and offer advice on how to make a strong presentation at his board of review.
+- Discuss the project report with the Scout and offer advice on how to make a strong presentation at the Scout’s board of review.

 Remember that any contact with the Scout must be conducted according to Youth Protection procedures.